profesia/service-layer/docs/1.0/04-request.md

 }
 ```

-PSR request creation is pretty straightforward, yet ### long to write part of a code.
+PSR request creation is pretty straightforward, yet contains a few similar parts, those do not differ
+and thus could be extracted into common ancestor in the context of the OOP paradigm.
 There are more implementations available on the market and we do not want to force end user to use specific one.
 To ensure easy-to-use request creation the library offers abstract
 class [AbstractGatewayRequest](../../src/Request/AbstractGatewayRequest.php)